 The cost – base value – of the car is reduced by one third after it has been owned or leased for four years, determined at the commencement of the FBT year.

-The statutory rate is determined by the distance travelled by the vehicle during the tax year.
+Until 10 May 2011 the statutory rate was determined by the distance travelled by the vehicle during the tax year.

 |15,000 – 24,999||20%||20%||20%||20%|

 The statutory percentages for commitments entered into up to 7.30pm on 10 May 2011 were: